 Just like other video games, the newly released Valorant closed-beta game also comes with plenty of bugs or errors.
 Yes!
 That’s quite common for a huge and high-graphics video game especially if you’re a Windows user.
-Although Riot Games is trying to release the full stable game for the public in a full-fledge, there are some of the error codes that causing issues to the players.
+Although Riot Games is trying to release the full stable game for the public in a full-fledged, there are some error codes that cause issues to the players.
 Here we’re talking about the Valorant Error Code 1 that pops up during startup.
 So, let’s check out how to fix it.

-As we mention, plenty of players have started reporting that the Valorant closed beta game showing the particular error code while they’re trying to launch the game on their PC.
+As we mention, plenty of players has started reporting that the Valorant closed beta game shows the particular error code while they’re trying to launch the game on their PC.
 Most importantly, this is a new error that isn’t mentioned by Riot Games yet officially.
-So, more the players are engaging with the game, more they’re experiencing the issue.
+So, the more the players are engaging with the game, the more they’re experiencing the issue.
 But don’t worry.
 We have provided some of the possible workarounds that should work for you to fix the error code completely.

 How to Fix Valorant Error Code 1

 Whenever players launch the game normally, the game opens and during the loading up screen an error message pops up that shows something like “The game has lost connection.
 Please relaunch the client to restore connectivity.
 Error Code: 1”.
 This is what every time the error comes out and it’s very irritating as well.
 So, if you’re also getting the same error, then you should check out the below methods properly.

 One of the most common and useful tricks to fix any error of a game is to run the game exe file as administrator.
 It will basically give the User Access Control (UAC) permission to the game to load and run properly on Windows.